Posters

 P Richard_III

 Plenty of violence in Richard III The director wanted to set the play in the current era, and bring in references to imprisonment without trial at Guantanamo Bay.
 I had a photograph I took years ago at Greenham Common, with razor-wire and police guarding the American cruise missile base.
+I wanted the typography to have the feeling of razor-wire, too.
 It seemed appropriate to the theme of an overly oppressive police state …

 *